-Welcome to the world of propagation, where you can turn your gardening hobby into a rewarding journey of growth and new beginnings.
+Welcome to the world of plant propagation, where you can turn your gardening hobby into a rewarding journey of growth and new beginnings.
 Whether you're a seasoned gardener or just starting out, mastering the art of propagation is essential for expanding your plant collection and creating a flourishing garden oasis.
 In this guide, we will explore the basics of propagation and equip you with the knowledge and skills needed to become a propagation expert.

 The Magic of Stem Cutting